 For successful change leadership, these roles use their power to operate effectively as a network.

-There is no substitute for active sponsorship from top leaders, however effective change leadership is not just about the words and actions of senior people.
+There is no substitute for active sponsorship from change leaders, however effective change leadership is not just about the words and actions of senior people.
 The support of middle and front-line managers must be enlisted; the ability of managers to help teams adapt to change is a cornerstone of managing successful organizational change.

 Underpinning the whole change effort is the role of the change agent, who provides guidance and direction, and ensures the sponsors intentions are carried out.